epsy/sigtools/docs/sphinx-autodoc.rst

 .. rst:directive:: .. autosignature:: path.to.callable.object

     Documents a Python object while ignoring the source docstring.
-    `sigtools.specifiers.signature` is used to retrieve the object's call signature
+    `sigtools.signature` is used to retrieve the object's call signature